 “Central Bank Reserves: Making Every Asset Count”, Citi Public Sector Perspectives, 2017 (co-author).

-Charlotte joined Citigroup (“Citi”) in 2015.
-Most recently she led the strategy and governance of Citi’s global business services.
-Prior to this she was the Global Head of Operational Resilience (2019-2022) which involved ensuring Citi had appropriate governance, processes, and communication protocols across 96 countries to continue delivering services in the event of a disruption, e.g., pandemic, severe weather event, cyber attack or third party outage.
+Following roles with TheCityUK and UK Finance (formerly the British Bankers’ Association), Charlotte worked at Citigroup (“Citi”, also known as Citibank) from June 2015 to October 2023.
+Most recently she led the strategy and governance of Citi’s global business services (“products”) (2022-2023).
+Prior to this she was the Global Head of Operational Resilience (2019-2022) which involved ensuring Citi had appropriate governance, data, controls, technology, processes, culture and communication protocols across 96 countries to detect, prevent and respond to any type of disruption, e.g., pandemic, severe weather event, cyber attack or third party outage, in order to continue delivering services and products to clients and the market.

-In previous roles she led the teams responsible for Cyber and Information Security governance, strategy, employee training, and client and external engagement; and representing Citi globally for Government Affairs on financial crime, cyber security, data privacy, green finance and Environmental, Social and Governance (ESG) topics.
+In previous roles she led the teams responsible for Cyber and Information Security (CISO) global governance, strategy, employee training, and client, regulator and external engagement; and in her first role at Citi in Global Government Affairs, she led Citi’s global public policy, legislative and regulatory strategies and engagement on non-financial risks, such as financial crime, cyber security, data (privacy, protection and localization), climate change, green finance and Environmental, Social and Governance (ESG) topics including “business and human rights”, human and wildlife trafficking, procurement and supply chains.

-During her time at Citi, Charlotte spearheaded various initiatives such as partnering with the Bank of England, Prudential Regulatory Authority and the Financial Conduct Authority to produce the principles for regulators and market participants to follow in the event a Global Systemically Important Bank (GSIB) became ‘operationally paralysed’; a pilot multi regulator exam (US, EU, UK) based on CBEST and TIBER-EU; the Financial Stability Board’s Cyber Lexicon and Task Force for Climate Related Disclosure; and a multi country, multi sector cyber attack simulation with the Commonwealth of Nations, the International Monetary Fund, the World Bank, and the Central Banks of Ghana, Kenya, Nigeria, South Africa, Tanzania Uganda and the UK (as Chair-in-Office).
+During her time at Citi, Charlotte spearheaded various initiatives such as: partnering with the Bank of England, PRA and FCA to produce the principles for regulators and market participants to follow in the event a Global Systemically Important Bank (GSIB) became ‘operationally paralysed’; developing and piloting the world’s first multi regulator exam (US, EU, UK), in relation to cyber security testing (CBEST and TIBER-EU); the Financial Stability Board’s Cyber Lexicon and Task Force for Climate Related Disclosure; a multi country, multi sector cyber attack simulation with the Commonwealth of Nations, the International Monetary Fund, the World Bank, and the Central Banks of Ghana, Kenya, Nigeria, South Africa, Tanzania Uganda and the UK (as Chair-in-Office); and the Tech for Integrity Challenge, now run by the World Economic Forum’s Partnering Against Corruption Initiative (PACI).

 In 2016, she was seconded to Citi’s Public Sector Corporate and Investment Banking team for Europe, Middle East and Africa (EMEA).